zawmh96/Terraform-Labs/Lab 1/README.md

 ![image](https://github.com/user-attachments/assets/d9208737-1a20-4c46-8846-3fc7fa936c52)

-### Step 10: Validate the concurrent operation at the same time(After adding DynamoDB)
+### Step 10: Validate the concurrent operation at the same time after adding DynamoDB

 Make a change in length terraform local code and apply the configuration from one terminal.
 While runing in the terminal, make another change and apply it at another terminal.